nStangl/process-discovery-miner/README.md

 stack exec process-miner
 ```
 The host, port and other settings are located in /config/settings.yml.
-If you want to run it as a detached process (in the background):
+If you want to run it as a detached process (in the background, for Linux):
 ```
-stack exec process-miner > logfile.txt &
+nohup stack exec process-miner &
 ```
 If you merely want to test quick changes, you can also do:
 ```